 There are a number of musicians and instrumentalist who provide the musical accompaniment.
 Typically there is one or more vocalist, a person reciting the dance syllables, and a mridangam.
 Additionally, one usually finds violin, vina (saraswati vina), or venu (bamboo flute).
 There is also a thallam (manjira) which is usually played by the person reciting the dance syllables.
-The overall style of the Bharat Natyam musical accompaniment is not unlike other Carnatic performances.
+The overall style of the Bharat Natyam musical accompaniment is not unlike ot

 Bharatha Natyam is a South Indian classical dance form that developed chiefly in Tamil Nadu over the past three thousand years.
 The name Bharatha Natyam was coined in the 1930's to represent the three major elements of dance in the three syllables of the word Bharatha - bhava (facial expression), raga (melody), and tala (rhythm).
 Originally, this art was known as sadi or dasiattam, and was performed in Hindu temples by female dancers called devadasis, or servants of God.
 Performances were a part of daily rituals and religious or festive occasions, where dance was considered to be an offering to the deities.